jinwookjungs/datc_robust_design_flow/README.md

 ```
 $ python install_tau17_benchmarks.py
 ```
 It will (1) download the benchmarks, (2) remap the benchmarks to the RDF cell library, (3) remove the dangling wires, and (4) set up the benchmark directory.

 **Notes**: The above python script only works with **python of version greater than 3**.
-Also, it requires an additional module “requests”.
+Also, it requires an additional module `requests`.
-So, if you get an error "ModuleNotFoundError: No module named ‘requests’”, please install it, for example, by:
+So, if you get an error `ModuleNotFoundError: No module named ‘requests’`, please install it, for example, by:
 ```
 $ sudo pip install requests
 ```